When I tell partners and investors that we get most of our customers from inbound activities, they are amazed.

 As I mentioned in the introduction, we did not start getting high levels of inbound traffic overnight.
 That’s the thing about content marketing, not only it takes time to produce the right content – assuming that your product is good and that you have the right market fit – but it also takes time for Google to pick it up and for your target to even notice that you exist.

-- Business owners such as e-commerce directors or Financial controllers would, for example, be more responsive to our data visualization features – what matters to them is the outcome and the dashboard purpose, the ease of templates and sharing the KPIs on mobile.
+- Business managers and executives such as e-commerce Directors or Financial Controllers would, for example, be more responsive to our data visualization features – what matters to them is the outcome and the dashboard purpose, the ease of templates, and sharing the KPIs on mobile.
 They mostly look for this type of product on Google or via best practices shared by their peers on social media.

 1. Targeting the right professionals